armscye/armscye/packages/hooks/README.md

   }
 }

-// Register the shutdown hook
+// Register the shutdown hook with the application app.registerHook(new MyShutdownHook())
-server.registerStartupHook(new MyShutdownHook())
 ```

 ### StartupHook `Interface`